deryrahman/deryrahman.github.io/content/posts/2025-02-k8s-connectivity-unreachable.md

 cover = ""
 tags = ["tech", "kubernetes"]
-keywords = ["kubernetes", "networking"] description = ""
-showFullContent = false
-readingTime = false
+keywords = ["kubernetes", "networking"] description = "Recently, I tried to setup the k8s cluster in my local.
+Unlike common setup where we usually use minikube, kindD, or k3s, this time I play around using vm directly.
+This exercise allow me to have a better understanding on how k8s manages the containers." showFullContent = false readingTime = false
 +++

 Recently, I tried to setup the k8s cluster in my local.
-Unlike common setup where we usually use minikube, kindD, or k3s, this time I play around on bootstrap the cluster using vm directly.
-This exercise allow me to have a better understanding how k8s manages the containers.<!--break-->
+Unlike common setup where we usually use minikube, kindD, or k3s, this time I play around using vm directly.
+This exercise allow me to have a better understanding on how k8s manages the containers.

 I use lima vm to create a vm in my mac.
-I don't know, when I use VirtualBox or VMWare, I felt like it's more resource consuming.
-Yet, I found lima vm as an alternative that feel more light weight.
+Previously I have VirtualBox and VMWare as a candidate, but I felt like it's more resource consuming.
+Yet, I found lima vm as an alternative that I feel it's more light weight.
 I tried to spin up 2 VMs, one for control-plane and other for worker.
 I use user-v2 and vzNAT as a network.
 Former for vm to vm communication and later for vm to host communication (yes, I need this for exposing LoadBalancer service).
 So, with this setup, 1 node has 2 network interface.
 Then, this is where connectivity issue araises..

 ---